 What Does P0016 Mean?

-The timing of the various components of your engine is controlled by the engine control module (ECM).
-It uses a series of sensors to determine when to make adjustments, and ensure that all systems are operating in sync.
+The timing of your engine’s various components is controlled by the engine control module (ECM).
+It uses a series of sensors to determine when to make adjustments and ensure that all systems are operating in sync.

 The crankshaft sensor sends the ECM information about the crankshaft’s position.
 This information determines when the engine fires the spark plugs to maintain consistent power and speed.
 The camshaft sensor sends similar information regarding the position of the camshaft.

-If either of these sensors are operating outside normal parameters, the ECM will trigger the P0016 trouble code.
+If either of these sensors operates outside normal parameters, the ECM will trigger the P0016 trouble code.
 It will also trigger if the position of the crankshaft and camshaft don’t correlate.